Characters: The Legend Of Korra New Team Avatar

 - Superpower Lottery: She's the Avatar.
 It's in the job description.

-- Sympathy for the Devil: She states that Amon/Noatak and Tarrlok's backstory was one of the saddest stories she had ever heard.
+- Sympathy for the Devil: She states that Amon and Tarrlok's backstory was one of the saddest stories she had ever heard.

-- Taught By Experience: Korra seems to cop up to this since her unfortunate arrival in Republic City.
+- Taught by Experience: Korra seems to cop up to this since her arrival in Republic City.
 On her own, she learns to adapt to new situations when dealing with enemies, exhibiting a level of creativity and improvisation.
-When Amon removes Korra's bending, Korra finally gains the ability to airbend, especially when she has not completed her airbending training.
+When Amon removes Korra's bending, Korra finally gains the ability to airbend, even though she hadn't completed her training.

 "Don't worry about it, I'll figure something out.
 I always do."